posf-git/apply/README.md

 # Apply

-**Welcome!** If you maintain an open‑source project and need **free, reliable, and scalable** hosting, you’ve come to the right place.
+This is POSF's official application portal for hosting open‑source projects.

-POSF, backed by our parent entity [Pyro](https://pyro.host), provides infrastructure that empowers open‑source communities.
+We're backed by our parent organization, [Pyro](https://pyro.host), and our mission is to provide free, reliable, and secure hosting for open‑source projects.

 ## 🚧 Important Notice